Radio (LL Cool J album): Release and reception

-Released November 18, 1985, on Def Jam Recordings in the United States, Radio earned a significant amount of commercial success and sales for a hip hop record at the time.
+Released November 18, 1985, on Def Jam Recordings in the United States, Radio earned a significant amount of commercial success and sales for a hip-hop record at the time.
 It sold over 500,000 copies in its first five months, eventually selling over 1 million copies by 1988, according to the Recording Industry Association of America.
 Radio peaked at number 6 on the Top R&B/Hip-Hop Albums chart and at number 46 on the Billboard 200 albums chart.
 It entered the Top R&B/Hip-Hop Albums chart on December 28, 1985, and remained there for forty-seven weeks, while also entering the Pop Albums chart on January 11, 1986.
 Radio remained on the chart for thirty-eight weeks.
-By 1989, the album had earned platinum status from the Recording Industry Association of America (RIAA), after earning a gold certification in the United States on April 14, 1986, with sales exceeding one million copies.
+By 1989, it had earned platinum status from the Recording Industry Association of America (RIAA), after earning a gold certification in the United States on April 14, 1986, with sales exceeding one million copies.

 Radio received positive reviews from both "street and dance music" aficionados and mainstream music critics, including Robert Christgau from The Village Voice, who described it in a January 1986 article as "the most engaging and original rap album of the year".
 LL Cool J's aggressive rapping and Rick Rubin's stripped-down production were praised by critics who also agreed that LL's lyrics set a new standard for MC's at the time.
 The songs' lyrics were favored by critics who described LL's songwriting as clever and fun.
-Connie Johnson of the Los Angeles Times said that he is an integral artist of hip hop's "second generation" because of his "razor-sharp wit".
+Connie Johnson of the Los Angeles Times said that he is an integral artist of hip-hop's "second generation" because of his "razor-sharp wit".
 Rolling Stone magazine's Debby Bull was impressed by his songwriting and how its originality lies in the ballads, even though "it's the sassier, dance-worthy songs that make this record such an irresistible party."
-The critical success of the album would later result in its comparison to other LL Cool J albums, which were not as critically successful as Radio.
-In his review for the Trouser Press, Ira Robbins called the album a "primary classic of hip-hop's original commercial surge" and went on to write:
+Its critical success would later be compared to LL's subsequent discography, which was not as critically successful as Radio.
+In his review for the Trouser Press, Ira Robbins called Radio a "primary classic of hip-hop's original commercial surge" and went on to write:

-Since its initial reception, Radio has been viewed by fans and critics as LL Cool J's greatest work, as well as one of hip hop's best albums.
-In retrospect, some critics and music writers have given more praise to producer Rick Rubin's contributions to Radio, as well as note the importance of his production on the album.
-Yahoo!
-Music's Frank Meyer said that the album was "one of the earliest records, along with Run-DMC, to combine the vocal approach of rap with the musical arrangements and riffing of rock 'n' roll.
+Since its initial reception, Radio has been viewed by fans and critics as LL Cool J's best work and hip-hop's best albums.
+Some critics and writers have given more praise to Rubin's production, noting its importance.
+Yahoo Music's Frank Meyer said that Radio was "one of the earliest records, along with Run-DMC, to combine the vocal approach of rap with the musical arrangements and riffing of rock 'n' roll.
 'I Can't Live Without My Radio' is a hip-hop classic and this album set the standard for East Coast rap for a long time."